Estimation of False Discovery Proportion with Unknown Dependence: Approximation of FDP

 where $a_i = (1 - b_i^2)^{-1/2}$.
 By using the law of large numbers, conditioning on $W$, under some mild conditions, we have

 The dependence of $V(t)$ on the realization $W$ is evidenced in (\ref{eq2}).
 For example, if $b_i = \rho$,

-When $\rho = 0$, $V(t) \approx p_0 t$ as expected.
+When $\rho = 0$, $p_0^{-1}V(t) \approx t$ as expected.
 To quantify the dependence on the realization of $W$, let $p_0 = 1000$ and $t = 0.01$ and $\rho = 0.8$ so that

-When $W = -3, -2, -1, 0$, the values of $V(t)$ are approximately 608, 145, 8 and 0, respectively.
-This is in contrast with the independence case in which $V(t)$ is always approximately 10.
+When $W = -3, -2, -1, 0$, the values of $p_0^{-1}V(t)$ are approximately 0.608, 0.145, 0.008 and 0, respectively, which depends heavily on the realization of $W$.
+This is in contrast with the independence case in which $p_0^{-1}V(t)$ is always approximately 0.01.

 Despite the dependence of $V(t)$ on the realized random variable $W$, the common factor can be inferred from the observed test statistics.
-For example, ignoring sparse $\mu_i^\star$ in (\ref{eq1}), we can estimate $W$ via the simple least-squares: Minimizing with respect to $W$

-Substituting the estimate into (\ref{eq3}) and replace $p_0$ by $p$, or more generally substituting the estimate into (\ref{eq2}) and replace $\cal N$ by the entire set, we obtain an estimate of $V(t)$ under dependence.
-A robust implementation is to use $L_1$-regression which finds $W$ to minimize $\sum_{i=1}^p |Z_i - b_i W|$.
+For example, ignoring sparse $\mu_i^\star$ in (\ref{eq1}), we can estimate $W$ via the simple least-squares: Minimizing $\sum_{i=1}^p (Z_i - b_i W)^2$ with respect to $W$.
+Substituting the estimate into (\ref{eq3}) and replacing $p_0$ by $p$, or more generally substituting the estimate into (\ref{eq2}) and replace $\cal N$ by the entire set, we obtain an estimate of $V(t)$ under dependence.
+A robust implementation is to use $L_1$-regression which finds $W$ to minimize $\sum_{i=1}^p |Z_i - b_i W|$ or to use penalized least-squares such as $\sum_{i=1}^p (Z_i - \mu_i - b_i W)^2 + \lambda \sum_{i=1}^p |\mu_i|$ to explore the sparsity of $\mu$.
 This is the basic idea behind Fan, Han \& Gu (2012).